This post was originally published in [2025] and has been fully updated for 2026 with new data and tools.

 You can pick the “category” that best describes your channel to dummy-proof your videos for the machine.
 More targeted is better than the default option of “People & Blogs.”

-How to Change Your Channel Branding for YouTube
+How to Optimize Your YouTube Channel Branding and Profile Picture

 These are things like your profile picture and banner image, and you can even put a watermark on your videos if you want.